Ohio

 What can Ohio police redact from bodycam footage?

 R.C.
-149.43(A)(17) lists specific categories of content an agency may treat as a restricted, redactable portion of a recording: the image or identity of a child, the death of a person or a deceased person's body, grievous bodily harm, an act of severe violence causing serious physical harm, a person's nude body, protected health information, and the interior of a private residence or business not otherwise open to the public.
+149.43(A)(17) lists 17 categories of content, subdivisions (a) through (q), that an agency may treat as a restricted, redactable portion of a recording: the image or identity of a child; the death of a person or a deceased person's body; the death of a correctional employee, youth services employee, peace officer, firefighter, paramedic, or other first responder in the line of duty; grievous bodily harm; grievous bodily harm to a first responder; an act of severe violence causing serious physical harm; an act of severe violence against a first responder; a person's nude body; protected health information; information that could identify a sex-offense, stalking, or domestic-violence victim; information that could identify a confidential source; personal information of a person who was not arrested, cited, or charged; proprietary tactical or contingency plans; a private, non-work conversation between officers; a non-official conversation between an officer and a member of the public; and the interior of a private residence or business not otherwise open to the public.
 Critically, several of these categories carry a built-in exception: the restriction on death, grievous bodily harm, or severe violence does not apply where that harm was caused by a peace officer, a correctional employee, or a youth services employee using force in the course of duty.
 That means the single most consequential category of footage, video of a person killed or seriously injured by an officer, cannot be withheld or blurred on the theory that it depicts a death or serious injury; the exemptions built for privacy protection do not shield an officer's own use of force from view.

 | Content shown | Redactable under R.C.
 149.43(A)(17)? |